-Recommendations for the ITRE Committee's Own-Initiative report on Security of Energy Supply
+Recommendations for EU's architecture for Security of Energy Supply

-February 2025
+April 2025

-Over the last years, the EU faced unprecedented situations that revealed the fragility of its current energy supplies systems.
-Recent crises have shown that there is an impending need to re-assess the EU framework for energy supplies in order to regain our capacity to prepare against, and respond to, potential future crises.
+Over the last years, the EU has faced unprecedented situations that revealed the fragility of its current energy supplies systems.
+Recent crises have shown that there is an impending need to re-assess the EU framework for energy supplies to regain our capacity to prepare against, and respond to, potential future crises.